-Refer to "GENERAL DEVELOPMENT OF THE BUSINESS - 2016 - Significant events and transactions for the year - Claim against the Company by EGG" for details.
+Refer to "GENERAL DEVELOPMENT OF THE BUSINESS - 2017 - Significant events and transactions for the year" for details.

-Also, refer to "GENERAL DEVELOPMENT OF THE BUSINESS - Significant events and transactions subsequent to the year-end - Court ruling in favour of Tethys and unblocking of bank accounts " for further details.
+Also, refer to "GENERAL DEVELOPMENT OF THE BUSINESS - Significant events and transactions subsequent to the year-end - Republic of Kazakhstan Supreme Court Dismisses EGG Claims" for further details.